Trinadhreddy1184/CS680/HW16/readme.md

 - **WifiRouterObserver**

 ### Observers
- Observers are replaced using lambda expressions
+ - Observers are replaced using lambda expressions

 ### Event Classes

 - **BluetoothEvent**
 - **WifiEvent**

+### DoSomething class
+ - The dummy class containg static void methods for any type of operation.

 ## Usage

 1. **Bluetooth Speaker:**